 If you are eligible to immigrate under one of the above federal immigration programs:

-1. You will place you in a pool with others who are also eligible,
+1. You will be placed in a pool with others who are also eligible,

-2. You will then ranked using several factors,
+2. You will then be ranked using several factors,

 3. If you are one of the top candidates, you will get an Invitation to Apply

 4. Once invited, you can apply online for permanent residence.

 Through Express Entry, provinces and territories will also be able to nominate candidates in the Express Entry pool under their Provincial Nominee Program where applicable.